wilmixjemin8/JDK1.0/README.md

 so  that  its  can   easily  made   connection   to WDBAJ$  security database.

-o) This makes interaction   with JDollar Technology.
+o) This makes interaction   with JAS Technology.

-Thus JAVA1.0 interacts  with  JDollar  thru  JDk1.0 Technology.
+Thus JAVA1.0 interacts  with  JAS  thru  JDk1.0 Technology.

 Brief Explanation: